heptarch/heptarch.github.io/drafts/will.md

 ## Chaos

-A simple reason we might think that influencing a decision is hard is *chaos*.
-In its simple Lyapunov form, it says that an initial uncertainty $\delta x_0$ in a parameter $x$ grows exponentially in time, or mathematically speaking:
+A simple reason to think controlling decisions is hard is *chaos*.
+In its Lyapunov form, it says that an initial uncertainty $\delta x_0$ in a parameter $x$ grows exponentially in time:

 $$
 \delta x(t) \approx e^{\lambda t}\delta x_0